 - Any run that does not fall into the above categories requires image proof.

 - The run must be played within one of the three games: "Tetris The Grand Master", "Tetris The Absolute The Grand Master 2 Plus", or "Tetris The Grand Master 3 Terror-Instinct".

-- Any run submitted that is NOT a personal best will not be as scrutinized as much and does not require video proof.
+- Any submitted run that is NOT a personal best will not be as scrutinized and does not require video proof.